LIS501/syllabi/md/ReadResponse.md

 ## Submitting {.postreq}
 Post the essay to the Moodle forum designated for this assignment.
 Assessment will be based on evidence of engagement with issue(s) related to the class topic.
 Each response is worth a possible 3 points.
+Be sure to complete 3 reading responses following RR3DUE and the fourth for the last day of class.